|

 night!
 I never worked that way.
 When it came down to Western harmony, these kind of conventions, I just didn’t work

+that way.”
 A moment beautifully representative

 of Day’s brand of musicianship occurs on the People Band album as “Home Trio” crashes headlong into “Part